amirhkhalilian/amirhkhalilian.github.io/blog/MaskedNMF.md

 \toc

 ## Introduction
 Non-negative matrix factorization is a powerful tool for dimensionality reduction and data analysis.
 The goal  in matrix factorization, in general, is to summarize a given data matrix with two low-rank factors.
 In this non-negative matrix factorization (NMF), we require the factor matrices to have only non-negative elements.
 This is in contrast to some other factorization methods, such as principle component analysis (PCA).
 In this brief article, we are interested in scenarios where not all the elements in the given data matrix are measured or valid.
-In this case, we want to "skip" these missing elements when solving the optimization problem and finding the factor matrices.
+In this case, we want to "skip" these missing elements when solving the optimization problem and find the factor matrices without considering the error on those elements.

 ## The non-negative matrix factorization problem
 Given the non-negative data matrix $D\in\mathbb{R}^{m\times n}_{\geq 0}$  we want to find matrices $W\in\mathbb{R}^{m\times r}_{\geq 0}$ and $H\in\mathbb{R}^{r\times n}_{\geq 0}$  such that $D\approx WH$.
 The optimization problem can be written as